yeyinghao/xGrassBot/README.md

   - In the "Console" tab, type:
    `localStorage.getItem('userId');`
   - Copy the result without "" or '' and paste it into `uid.txt`.
+  - For multiple accounts, add each uid on a new line, for example:
+       ```
+     uid1
+     uid2
+     uid2
+     ```

 ## Proxy
 - Fill in `proxy.txt` with the format `protocol://user:pass@host:port`.
-- Adjust the number of proxies to use on the following line `23 "ONETIME_PROXY = 50"`
+- Adjust the number of proxies to use on the following line `30 "ONETIME_PROXY = 25"`

 ## Need Proxy?
 1. Sign up at [Proxies.fo](https://app.proxies.fo/ref/849ec384-ecb5-1151-b4a7-c99276bff848).